shamilkhedgikar/shamilkhedgikar.github.io/src/content/timeline/2023-education.md

 ---
-title: Education
+title: Division of Social Sciences
-role: "Education"
+role: The University of Chicago
 category: Education
-period: 2015 - 2023
+period: 2022-2023
 year: 2023
 order: 80
 ---